Through July 10th, enjoy an additional $500 savings per couple on ANY journey!

 Isortoq means “Foggy Sea,” and it sits less than 3 miles from the edge of the polar ice cap.
 Today you will set foot on pristine land that may just well be the most remote place you’ve ever been in your life (so far!)

-Cultural Discovery: Experience Inuit traditions in Greenland’s smallest village, where fewer than 100 or so residents eke out a life by hunting and fishing.
-In summertime, they are also sustained by boat shipments of fresh produce and other supplies, but for most of the rest of year, Isortoq is largely inaccessible—surrounded by pack ice and battered by the powerful polar winds called piteraqs.
+Experience Inuit traditions in Greenland’s smallest village, where fewer than 100 or so residents eke out a life by hunting and fishing.
+In summertime, they are also sustained by boat shipments of fresh produce and other supplies, but for most of the rest of year, Isortoq is largely inaccessible — surrounded by pack ice and battered by the powerful polar winds called piteraqs.
 Based on local conditions, your expedition leaders will coordinate a visit to the settlement, where you can see observe the native Inuit lifestyle firsthand.